 Expect the push for AI to increase in 2023 and beyond.
 Some industry experts have projected the global AI market could expand at a compound annual growth rate (CAGR) of 37% between 2017 and 2024.
 Furthermore, this market could be worth $191 billion by 2024.

 AI in ITSM: Here’s What You Need to Know

 ITSM is a top priority for many enterprises.
 It allows an enterprise to simultaneously streamline its service delivery and fulfill customer requests.
 Plus, effective ITSM can help an enterprise differentiate itself from rivals, increase its earnings and bolster its customer satisfaction levels.

 When it comes to ITSM, AI is becoming exceedingly important to enterprises across all industries.
-If an enterprise integrates AI into its ITSM framework, it may reap the benefits of its decision both now and in the future.
+By integrating AI into their ITSM framework, enterprises can enjoy immediate and long-term benefits from their decision.

 Ultimately, AI allows an enterprise to automate its ITSM efforts.
 There are many potential AI applications in ITSM, such as:

 - Knowledge Management: AI can leverage enterprise IT data to provide IT agents with data-based recommendations, thereby helping these agents speed up and improve their response to various issues.